What is going on with Samsara Inc.? Sentiment Analysis

 Sponsored

-Further, it is important to consider IOT stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 16.38.IOT’s price to book ratio for the most recent quarter was 10.82, resulting in an 14.46 price to cash per share for the period.
+As well, it is important to consider IOT stock ratios such as price-to-sales, which is currently 15.28.IOT’s price to book ratio for the most recent quarter was 10.31, resulting in an 13.49 price to cash per share for the period.

 How does Samsara Inc. (IOT) stock rate among analysts?
 Buy, sell, or hold?